Jonastjep/CRAPy/ProgressReport_CRAPy.md

 #### Jonas:
 - Restructured the github repo for the new project (deleted unecessary files and changed directory struct) and created a [script](https://github.com/Jonastjep/CRAPy/blob/master/Tutorials/createProjStruc.py) to make this file
 - Improved the [Genetic NN code](https://github.com/Jonastjep/TinyProjects/tree/main/ObstacleAvoidance/ObstacleAvoidance_js/AI_version "Some cool stuff!") for automated obstacle avoidance ([click here to see the training in action](https://jonastjep.github.io/TinyProjects/)):
-	- Changed the NN code from homebuilt to TensorFlow.js (more ressource hungry but more efficient on many levels)
+	- Changed the NN creation and setup code from homebuilt to TensorFlow.js (more ressource hungry but more efficient on many levels)
-	- Tried to improve the fitness function a little (failure to notice any differences, need to rething the architecture and verify any mistakes)
+	- Tried to improve the fitness function a little (failure to notice any differences, need to rethink the architecture and verify any mistakes)
 	- Added a slider change the speed of evolution of the algorithm.
-Allows for faster training, until now was difficult to see improvement because the training was so slow.
+Allows for faster training as until now was difficult to see improvement because the training was so slow.
+We can now focus on the architecture of AI, optimizing the fitness function and seeing how efficient the mutation is (maybe switch from fully random to a Gaussian change).
+Also until now cross-over has not been implemented, so this should be a big priority.
 - Debugged the [user game version](https://github.com/Jonastjep/TinyProjects/tree/main/ObstacleAvoidance/ObstacleAvoidance_js/Game_version) of the AI framework and changed the color palette.
 - Looked a little around to see the capabilities of the thermal IR sensor and bicubic interpolation of 2D grid.